aZerato/revealElements.js/README.md

 revealElements
 ==============

-A little jQuery plugin for out of dom elements
+A little jQuery plugin for out of dom elements find in 'lib/' folder

-In folder base/ you can see the main idea of this little project, that I have translated into jQuery plugin.
+In folder 'base/' you can see the main idea of this little project, that I have translated into jQuery plugin.

 Usage